“Sonic

 It is crucial for human societies to discuss and develop constructive approaches to foreignness and “others”, and artists, especially on such a large stage, can make a meaningful contribution to this dialogue with their respective positions.

 The dancers will only be performing selected fragments of Swan Lake, and not the entire piece.
-How has been the work with Oksana Serheieva?
+How has the work with Oksana Serheieva been?
 Can you share something from the rehearsals phase?

 And what about the pavilion logo?
 I gazed very long at the movement of the swan.